 At its peak, the Levant Mine employed 700 people, of which half were underground and the other half above ground.

 During the c18th and c19th, there were three shifts for miners, who worked 24 hours a day.
-These shifts lasted for six hours, which did not include the time it took to get down to the mine and back out again, which in itself took hours.
+Working shifts lasted for six hours.
+But this time did not include the hours it took travelling through the mines.

-From an interview with a captain of Levant Mine, we learned that working for more than six hours in the heat and dry atmosphere of the mine would kill a man.
-This was not only back-breaking work; it could also literally kill you.
+From an interview with a captain of Levant Mine, we learned working for more than six hours in such a hot and dry atmosphere could kill a man.
+Not only back-breaking work, but it could also kill you.

-In the late c19th and early c20th Levant Mine, we learned that the mine moved to two shifts per day, which gave some relief to the workers.
+In the late c19th and early c20th Levant Mine, we learned that the mine moved to two shifts per day, which relieved the workers.

 Processing copper and tin at Levant Mine

 Of course, digging was just half the job of getting to the tin and copper ore.
-Whilst the men were down the mine; it was left to the women and children (boys up to the age of 10 who then worked in the mines) to go through the painstaking process of separating the ore from rock.
+While the men (and boys from 10-years-old) were down the mine, women and children endured the painstaking work of separating ore or tine from rock.

 To extract the copper ore, they would start with an eight or nine-pound long sledgehammer and then move to a three-pound long-handled sledgehammer.
 Finally, they’d use two small handled hammers to break it down further and extract the copper.
 For this arduous work, they’d get paid five shillings per week.